 - Bon Appetit!

-STORAGE: Leftover turnovers can be stored in an airtight container in the refrigerator for 1-3 days.
-To serve warm, heat in the microwave, or flat in a toaster oven.
-FREEZE: For longer storage–turnovers can be stored in the freezer.
-After they have baked and are completely cooled, simply place your turnovers onto a baking sheet (spaced apart) and freeze them for 2-3 hours.
-Once frozen, transfer them to a zip loc bag and reheat when ready to eat!
-FOOD PROCESSOR FOR CRUST: If using a food processor to incorporate water to flour/butter mixture, ONLY ADD 1/4 cup of water AT A TIME to your dough, keeping it on “pulse” to avoid the dough from breaking down too much and it becoming “watery”.
-With this method, you may not need the entire 1 cup of water.
-TIPS FOR PERFECT TURNOVERS: Be sure to read tips within the post!
-FLOUR: If you don’t have Pastry Flour available, simply substitute for All-Purpose Flour.
-GLUTEN-FREE VERSION: To make these GF, simply substitute All-Purpose Flour with 2 cups Gluten-Free Flour and the Pastry Flour with 1/2 cup coconut flour.
-If your GF Flour doesn’t have Xanthan Gum included, add 1tsp in recipe.
+- Storage: leftover turnovers can be stored in an airtight container in the refrigerator for 1-3 days.
+To serve warm, heat in the microwave or flat in a toaster oven. - Freeze: For extended storage–turnovers can be stored in the freezer.
+After they have baked and are completely cooled, place your turnovers onto a baking sheet (spaced apart) and freeze them for 2-3 hours.
+Once frozen, transfer them to a zip lock bag and reheat when ready to eat! - Food processor for the crust: If using a food processor to incorporate water to flour/butter mixture, only add 1/4 cup of water at a time to your dough, keeping it on “pulse” to avoid the dough from breaking down too much and it becoming “watery.”
+With this method, you may not need the entire 1 cup of water. - Flour: If you don’t have Pastry Flour available, substitute for All-Purpose Flour. - Gluten-free version: To make these GF, substitute all-purpose flour with 2 cups gluten-free flour and the pastry flour with 1/2 cup coconut flour.
+If your GF Flour doesn’t have Xanthan Gum included, add 1tsp in the recipe.
 Also, reduce vegan butter to 1 3/4 sticks instead of 2.
-Continue all other steps!